|

 Instructions

-- Rinse the broccolini and cut off about a quarter of the stem.
-If the stems are quite thick, cut them in half lengthwise.
+• Rinse the broccolini and cut off and discard the bottom 1/2 to 1 inch of the stalks.
+If some of the stalks are quite thick, cut them in half lengthwise so they are fairly uniform in thickness.

-- Add the broccolini to the boiling water and bring back to a boil.
+• Add the broccolini to the boiling water and bring back to a boil.
 Boil for 1 1/2 to 2 minutes.
-Immediately transfer the broccolini to the ice water and immerse.
+Immediately transfer the broccolini to the ice water.
 Drain thoroughly.

-- Heat the oil and butter in a large heavy skillet over medium heat.
-Cook until the garlic just begins to show some color, about 2 minutes.
-Add the drained and cooled broccolini and cook, stirring, until hot.
+• Heat the oil and butter in a large heavy skillet over medium heat.
+Add the garlic and cook for about 30 seconds until fragrant.
+Add the drained and cooled broccolini and cook, stirring, until heated through.

-- Sprinkle lightly with kosher salt and freshly ground black pepper.
+• Sprinkle lightly with kosher salt and freshly ground black pepper, as needed to taste.

 Nutrition